zikula/core/UPGRADING-1.4.md

 UPGRADING MODULES TO CORE 1.4
 =============================

+This version of Zikula is about migrating previously core technologies out to Symfony2 and other 3rd party extensions.

+## Vendors

-## Vendor dependencies are managed by Composer.
+Vendor dependencies are managed by Composer.
 See http://getcomposer.com/

-If you work with the core git repository, you must run `php composer.phar install` to get the vendors, and periodically `php composer.phar update` as necessary.
+If you work with the core git repository directly, you must run `php composer.phar install` to get the vendors, and periodically `php composer.phar update` as necessary to update vendors.

+## Module structure

-## Module structure has changed and classes should be PSR-0 compliant.
+The module structure has changed and classes should be PSR-0 compliant.

 ```
 ExampleModule/